 My Companion, depression.
 Part 3.

 Fast forward a few years and you’ll find me in a loving relationship.
 Owning our own sweet home which we love and take care of.
 My daughter is doing well and our relationship is blossoming.
-I quit working for “the man” and pursued self employment once again.
+I quit working for “the man” and pursued self-employment once again.
 Everything was going swimmingly… until it wasn’t.
 Cue the return of my depression.

 Cue 2020.
 It started off with a hiss and a roar and then Covid arrived in our lives.
 The novelty of lockdown was a little exciting for me, something globally crazy was going on but we were happy in our little home, getting on with our bits and pieces.
 We certainly weren’t experiencing huge stress.
 We did experience an influx of work, but for a new business that was more exciting than daunting.